Skip to content

 team: sresli-and-burn-rate.yaml

 Code Snippet 1: Prometheus recording rules and burn-rate alert for AI-authored deployments.
-Separate SLIs per author type; 14.4x burn-rate threshold from the Google SRE Workbook.
+Separate SLIs per author type; 14.4x burn-rate threshold (Google, 2018).

 Production teams consistently trade agent capability for reliability, preferring narrower but predictable automation over broad but brittle autonomy (Pan et al., 2026).
 Separate error budgets formalize that trade-off.